Savings Growth Tracker with Interest

 What is a Savings Growth Tracker with Interest?

-A Savings Growth Tracker with Interest helps individuals visualize and project the long-term growth of their savings, incorporating both an initial investment and ongoing monthly contributions.
-It calculates the total future value, interest earned, and provides a year-by-year breakdown, demonstrating the power of compound interest.
+A Savings Growth Tracker with Interest helps you visualize and project the long-term growth of your savings, incorporating both an initial investment and ongoing monthly contributions.
+It calculates the total future value, interest earned, and provides a year-by-year breakdown demonstrating the power of compound interest.

 How does 'Annualized Effective Return' differ from the 'Annual Interest Rate'?